-Physical (social) distancing, and the use of face coverings, are both essential to keeping community members safe, but we know that our residential environment thrives on social interactions.
-Here’s how we will do it.
+Physical (social) distancing, and the use of face coverings, are both essential to keeping community members safe.

 Face coverings and close contact